RainboeStrykr/billgen-pro/README.md

   - BCrypt password hashing for secure password storage
   - User-specific data isolation (users can only access their own invoices and receipts)
   - Protected routes requiring authentication
-- **Invoice Generation:** Create and customize professional invoices with company info, items, taxes, and notes
+- **Invoice Generation:** Create and customise professional invoices with company info, items, taxes, and notes
 - **Receipt Generation:** Generate receipts with multiple template options
 - **PDF Export:** Export invoices and receipts as professional PDFs using iText
 - **Data Persistence:** Store invoices and receipts in a database with full CRUD operations